Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 ### Audit {#process-instance-audit}

-Use the **Audit** option to view all audit logs for the selected process instance.
-This will open the [audit](#audit) section with the filter restricted to the application and process instance ID of the selected process instance.
+Use the **Delete** option to delete a process instance.
+When you delete a process instance you will permanently delete it and all of its data and the operation cannot be undone.
+You can delete one or more selected process instances, regardless of what state they are in.
+You can delete more than one at the same time by using the **Select multiple** check box on the top right.
+Once you have selected multiple process instances, click **Delete** from the top right.

 ## User tasks